smapiot/piral/docs/questions/general.md

 ## How to wrap all MF components?

 A Piral instance can be configured with "wrappers".
-These are middleware components that will host registered components (like the ones coming from the microfrontends).
+These are middleware components that will host registered components (like the ones coming from the micro frontends).

 Simple example: